arorahallmundar/final-project/index.markdown

 <iframe src="/final-project/assets/youngmalelocate.html" width="100%" height="600" frameborder="0"></iframe>

-**Figure 12:** **
+**Figure 12:** *This interactive heatmap shows the density of shootings involving young male perpetrators under 45, across both time of day and borough.
+Use the color scale to interpret intensity, darker areas indicate more incidents.
+Hovering over the chart reveals the exact number of incidents and the corresponding hour.
+This view combines age, time, and location into one visualization, helping uncover where and when violence is most concentrated in the relevant age group.*

 A closer look at when and where these incidents happen shows clear patterns, Brooklyn and the Bronx remain the key hotspots, and evenings through early mornings are when activity surges.
 The heatmap below illustrates how time and place combine to reveal where violence is most concentrated for these groups.

-This kind of insight goes beyond surface-level stats - it helps pinpoint where resources, outreach, and prevention efforts might be most effective.
+This kind of insight goes beyond surface-level stats, it helps pinpoint where resources, outreach, and prevention efforts might be most effective.

 ---